 - 1:1 point transfer to leading airline and hotel loyalty programs

-The credit requirements for the Chase Sapphire Preferred® are a little more manageable for some than those for the Chase Sapphire Reserve®.
-The average accepted score for the Sapphire Preferred is around 741, and more than a quarter of accepted applicants had a score below 700.
-Lower scores will likely mean lower credit limits, though the Chase Sapphire Preferred® generally requires a minimum credit limit of $5,000 as a Visa Signature® card.
+The credit requirements for the Chase Sapphire Preferred® Card are a little more manageable for some than those for the Chase Sapphire Reserve®.
+The average accepted score for the Chase Sapphire Preferred® Card is around 741, and more than a quarter of accepted applicants had a score below 700.
+Lower scores will likely mean lower credit limits, though the Chase Sapphire Preferred® Card generally requires a minimum credit limit of $5,000 as a Visa Signature® card.

 If neither Chase Sapphire card seems like a winner to you — or you’re more firmly in the “good” credit category than the “excellent” one — you can still find a number of awesome cards to add to your wallet.
 Our list of favorite cards includes a number of solid travel rewards cards, as well as awesome options for cash back rewards if travel isn’t quite your thing.